-Faris has exhibited his paintings, drawings, prints, and sculptures at the St. Louis Artists’ Guild, the Evansville Museum of Arts and Science, Southern Illinois University Carbondale, The Indianapolis Art Center, The Springfield Art Association, Cedarhurst Center for the Arts, Swope Art Museum, Carbondale Community Arts, the Centralia Cultural Society, South Suburban College, Southeastern Illinois College, and other locations.
+Faris has exhibited his paintings, drawings, prints, and sculptures at the Kranzberg Gallery, the St. Louis Artists’ Guild, the Evansville Museum of Arts and Science, Cottey College, Southern Illinois University Carbondale, The University of Nebraska, The Indianapolis Art Center, Columbia College, The Springfield Art Association, Cedarhurst Center for the Arts, Swope Art Museum, Carbondale Community Arts, the Centralia Cultural Society, South Suburban College, Southeastern Illinois College, and many other locations.

 Faris earned his PhD in art education at Indiana University, Bloomington (IUB).
 He earned his MS and BS in art education at Southern Illinois University, Edwardsville (SIUE).
-He was named SIUE art education student of the year in 1996, and was inducted into the Phi Kappa Phi Honor Society the same year.
-He was awarded the Della Fricke Art Education Scholarship at IUB.
 His dissertation explores racial inequity in community arts centers in the United States, with part of the study involving a specific arts center in the Midwest.

-Faris has given several professional presentations involving art with a social agenda, racial issues in the arts and art education, multicultural art education, curriculum development, and historical issues in art.
-These presentations were for various organizations in Indiana and Illinois.
+Faris has given professional presentations involving art with a social agenda, racial issues in the arts and art education, multicultural art education, curriculum development, and historical issues in art.
+These presentations were for various organizations throughout the United States.

-Faris lives in Maryville, Missouri, with his wife Debra.
+Faris lives in Belleville, Illinois, with his wife Debra.